The financial case is real — but conditional

 - Run the financial model: total income minus Cayman living costs versus total income minus home country taxes and living costs.

-- Consider a 1-year rental first.
-Do not buy property until you are certain the lifestyle fits.
+- Consider renting first.
+Do not buy property until you are confident the lifestyle, school, commute, and healthcare setup fit.

-- Book a free consultation to discuss your specific situation — income, family, timeline, and priorities.
+- Request a relocation-plan review to discuss your specific situation — income, family, timeline, and priorities.

 Trust note